Skip to content

 Probabilistic thinking is about making clear and adaptable decisions.
 It’s a mindset that equips you to act effectively in an unpredictable and constantly changing world.

-To clarify further, here’s what probabilistic thinking does not involve:
+To clear up any misconceptions, here’s what probabilistic thinking does not involve:

 Saying, "I’m 70% confident" isn’t sitting on the fence — it’s clarity on a calibrated level.